Khamenlok clash: Khamenlok valley

 The Kangpokpi District, (Note: Kangpokpi district was previously the Sadar Hills subdivision of the Senapati district.) which surrounds the northern Imphal Valley on three sides, is mainly inhabited by Kukis.
 The jurisdiction of the Valley districts (Imphal West and Imphal East) has been extended over the decades to include the river valleys that feed into Imphal, thus encroaching into the hill areas which otherwise belonged to the Kangpokpi district.
 These extensions are controversial, causing uncertain borders between the valley districts and Kangpokpi district.

 A portion of the Iril River valley (also called Saikul Valley) has been part of Imphal East since 1971, but the census map of 2001 shows it extending almost up to the border of the Saikul Town.
 The Khamenlok valley is a branch valley of the Saikul Valley, extending from a village called Uyumpok.
-Near the mouth of the valley is a Meitei village called Nongsum, (Note: Alternative spellings: Nongshum, Nungshum.) and, next to it, a Tangkhul Naga village called Khongbal.
+Near the mouth of the valley is a Meitei village called Nongsum, (Note: Alternative spellings: Nongshum, Nungshum.) and, next to it, a Tangkhul Naga village called Khongbal Tangkhul (population: 415).
 These two are included in the Imphal East district.
 The remainder of the Khamenlok Valley has numerous Kuki villages, which are part of the Kangpokpi district.
-These are, in order, H. Khopibung, Khamenlok, Chullouphai, Aigejang, A. Leikot, A. Phainom, Thombol, T. Jordanphai, Songjang and Govajang.
+These are, in order, H. Khopibung, Khamenlok, Chullouphai, Aigejang, A. Leikot, A. Phainom, Thombol, T. Jordanphai, Songjang and Govajang (total population: 1815).
 (Note: The 2011 census of the Senapati district lists the villages of H. Khopibung (population: 208), Khamenlok (population: 241), Challouphai (population: 120), Aigejang (population: 412), D. Leikot (population: 215), Thombol (population: 107), Jordanphai (population: 169), Songjang (population: 183), and Govajang (population: 160).
 It also lists the Khongbal Tangkhul village, exemplifying the confusion over district boundaries.)

-Uyumpok is a large village with numerous sub-villages (total population: 2899), and to its north is Sagolmang (population: 967).
-Sagolmang has a police station, whose jurisdiction extends to the Khamenlok Valley, even though it is in a different revenue district.
+Within the Imphal East district, Uyumpok is a large village with numerous sub-villages (total population: 2899), and to its north is Sagolmang (population: 967).
+Sagolmang has a police station, whose jurisdiction extends to the Khamenlok Valley, even though the latter is in a different revenue district.

-Thus, the Imphal East police were responsible for law and order in the area.
+Thus, the Imphal East police were responsible for law and order in the Khamenlok area.
 They were also the main source of news for the media.

 During the month of May 2023, the villagers of Nongsum complained of firing and intimidation by the Kuki villagers of Khamenlok.
 One village defence volunteer said that the villagers "will stay firm and take the fight to the Kuki militants".